pawelad/zenboard/README.md

 create read only [ZenHub][zenhub] boards that you can share with other people without the need to give them access to your GitHub repository.

-Still a work in progress.

 Based on proof of concept by @kuuji - https://github.com/kuuji/dashub

+Very much a work in progress.

 ## Running it locally
 Take a look [here][running locally] if you want to run Zenboard locally and